Poverty in the Philippines: Hunger

 In 2025, the Philippines ranked as the most food insecure country in the Southeast Asian region.
 The Philippines ranked 67th out of 127 countries in the Global Hunger Index of 2024, with the level of hunger described as "moderate".
 According to a 2018 study by the United Nations World Food Programme, while nearly all households in the Philippines can afford a diet that provides enough energy, only one third of the overall population can afford a diet that provides sufficient nutrients.
 Around 2.9 million Filipino families experienced hunger in the third quarter of 2022, according to a survey by the Social Weather Stations.

 Homelessness

 Out of the country's population of about 106 million, an estimated 4.5 million were homeless according to the Philippine Statistics Authority; of these, 3 million were in the capital Manila.
+The Philippine government allotted ₱65.43 billion for housing projects from 2015 to 2022.
+According to the Philippine Commission on Audit, the National Housing Authority failed to achieve its targets repeatedly, citing instances of project delays and unoccupied housing units, causing worsened homelessness in the country.

 Health

 Out-of-pocket health expenses make up 45% of the average household's health expenses.
 These expenses, meaning those not covered by government or private insurance, are high for Filipino families and tends to worsen their health and their poverty.